Site Restoration Unit

 Bankruptcies and Settlements

-The Site Restoration Unit's efforts to restore the State's natural resources at sites with bankrupt responsible parties focus on collaborating with strategic project stakeholders to reduce or eliminate environmental threats while also seeking to lessen impediments to redevelopment of contaminated properties.
+The Site Restoration Unit's efforts to restore the State's natural resources includes sites with bankrupt responsible parties.
+In these cases, the focus is on collaborating with strategic project stakeholders to reduce or eliminate environmental threats while also seeking to lessen impediments to redevelopment of contaminated properties.
 When a responsible party enters bankruptcy, BER must move quickly to take the appropriate actions necessary within the time frame specified by the bankruptcy process to acquire adequate funding to initiate/continue investigation and remediation.
 Future costs for necessary investigation and remediation are projected using the Remedial Action Cost Engineering and Requirements (RACER) system, a cost-estimating software system developed specifically under the direction of the U.S. Air Force.

 Through the State Cooperative Program, the Restoration Unit works hand in hand with stakeholders coordinating investigation and cleanup activities with the funding.
 These critical partnerships help to streamline cleanup and redevelopment activities ultimately resulting in job creation, economic growth and environmental restoration.
 Here are some examples of some sites within the bankruptcy program: